granthale/wip-book/content/Notes/Piotr's 20 rules of knowledge formulation.md

 *This list adds to [[Prompt writing principles for flashcards]].
-I've reworded some of Piotr's original rules.*
+I've reworded some of Piotr's original rules.
+See his list [here](https://super-memory.com/articles/20rules.htm).*

 ## Rules
 1. **Do not learn if you do not understand**
 	- He gives the example of learning history in a language you don't read/speak.
 You can still do it but it requires memorizing each character
 2. **Comprehend the bigger picture before memorizing isolated facts**
 	- I think this is true in an ideal world.
 In my experience, especially when spending days or weeks on a subject, a bigger picture will not readily apparent but can be bootstrapped by memorizing individual facts
-		- This makes me think that it would be useful to always have a simplified bigger-picture account of what I'm doing before drilling down, which leads to...
+		- A piece of advice I've heard is to make sure that whenever learning, to make sure that each bit of extra effort should be additive
 3. **Build upon the basics**
 	- Spending time learning the basics is almost never time wasted
 4. **Phrase things as simply as possible.
 Answers should be as short as possible**